More than 50 Rohingya missing as U.S. steps up pressure on Myanmar

-COX‘S BAZAR, Bangladesh/UNITED NATIONS - More than 50 Rohingya refugees from Myanmar were missing after their boat capsized, with 20 confirmed dead, Bangladesh police said on Friday, as a new surge in the numbers fleeing a Myanmar military campaign took the total to more than half a million.
+COX‘S BAZAR, Bangladesh/UNITED NATIONS — More than 50 Rohingya refugees from Myanmar were missing after their boat capsized, Bangladesh police said on Friday, as a new surge in the numbers fleeing a Myanmar military campaign took the total to more than half a million.

 The refugees drowned in heavy seas off Bangladesh late on Thursday while, in New York, U.S. Ambassador to the United Nations Nikki Haley called on countries to suspend providing weapons to Myanmar over violence against Rohingya Muslims.